 Buchanan runs a Funeral Home in town, and considers the Cameo his “escape:” A friend recommended that Buchanan buy the old theater and restore it.
 He had never been inside.
 But “as soon as I saw it, I fell in love with the space.”

 Though the venue’s 550 seats had been refurbished a few years ago, Buchanan updated the color palate while keeping some walls and trim original to 1925.
-An ambitious lineup premiered September 2021.
+An ambitious lineup premiered September 2021, and the theater has drawn huge acts since then.

 GO: Paramount Center For The Performing Arts